About

 San Clemente, Via Labicana, Rome 95

-This beautiful and ancient Basilica of San Clemente on Via Labicana, in Rome, (not far from the coloseum) is certainly the most amazing and awe inspiring tri-basilica church in the eternal city.
+The beautiful and ancient Tri-Basilica of San Clemente on Via Labicana, in Rome, (not far from the Coloseum).
 It’s three basilicas, mosaics and crypt are certainly a must see for religious tourists.
-What is especially intriguing about this beautiful medieval basilica is an often underrated artistic gem; the Branda da Castiglione chapel, in the left hand aisle (ground level basilica) dedicated to St Catherine.
-The eight scenes of the fresco cycle represent the life of Catherine of Alexandria on the left-hand wall and that of St Ambrose on the opposite wall.
+What is especially intriguing about this beautiful medieval basilica is an often underrated artistic gem; the Branda da Castiglione chapel, in the left hand aisle (ground level basilica) It is dedicated to St Catherine.
+The eight scenes of the fresco cycle represent the life of St Catherine of Alexandria on the left-hand wall